 STUDIO THEATRE: 2012-2015

 Oversaw re-branding initiative (Design Army) and managed design and development of new Tessitura-based website while rebuilding the marketing and communications staff, strategy, and operations.
 Grew Facebook fans from 2,000 to 17,000 and Twitter followers from 700 to 7,000.

 SHAKESPEARE THEATRE COMPANY:

 Chief Marketing Officer responsible for all aspects of sales, marketing, and communications.
 Under Beth's leadership, earned income grew from $1.5 million to $4.9 million and the full-season subscriber base grew from 4,000 to 17,000 persons.
 Developed an annual summer audience of 40,000 for The Shakespeare Theatre Free for All at Carter Barron Amphitheater--two weeks of free, outdoor Shakespeare performances.

 Served as primary press representative, responsible for writing releases, pitching stories and maintaining positive press relations.
 Developed a successful program to cultivate diverse audiences through creative use of media and special events.

-- American Shakespeare Center, Staunton, VA: present, Serve as Interim Director of Sales and Marketing.
+American Shakespeare Center, Staunton, VA: August 2017-July 2018 Serve as Interim Director of Marketing.

-- Mount Vernon Community Children's Theatre, Alexandria, VA: present, Leading a feasibility study as part of strategic planning to determine interest in and commitment to expanding artistic and educational programming.
+Mount Vernon Community Children's Theatre, Alexandria, VA: January 2018-July 2018, Led a feasibility study as part of strategic planning to determine interest in and commitment to expanding artistic and educational programming.